Scientific Name

 Scientific Classification

-Family:Â Xanthorrhoeaceae
+Family: Xanthorrhoeaceae

 Subfamily: Asphodeloideae

-Genus:Â Asphodelus
+Genus: Asphodelus

 Flower

-Color:Â White or pale pink with a neat central longitudinal stripe of brown to reddish-purple
+Color: White or pale pink with a neat central longitudinal stripe of brown to reddish-purple

-Bloom Time:Â Winter to spring
+Bloom Time: Winter to spring

 Description

-Asphodelus fistulosus is an annual or short-lived perennial herb growing a hollow stem up to 28 inches (70 cm) tall.
+Asphodelus fistulosus is an annual or short-lived perennial herb with a hollow stem that grows up to 28 inches (70 cm) tall.
 The root system has a series of tuber-like parts at the base of the stem.
-The plant takes the form of a large tuft of onion-like rounded hollow leaves up to 12 inches (30 cm) long.
+The plant forms a large tuft of rounded, hollow, onion-like, up to 12 inches (30 cm) long leaves.
 The inflorescence is a panicle with widely spaced flowers.
-Each flower is up to 0.5 inches (1.2 cm) wide with six tepals, which are generally white or pale pink with a neat central longitudinal stripe of brown to reddish-purple.
-The flowers are diurnal, closing at night and in overcast or low-light weather conditions.
-The fruit is a rounded capsule containing six seeds.
+Each flower is up to 0.5 inches (1.2 cm) wide with six tepals, generally white or pale pink, with a neat central longitudinal stripe of brown to reddish-purple.

 How to Grow and Care

-Propagate Asphodels by seed, sown in pots in a cold frame in spring or propagate by division after flowering.
-Although you can cut back flower stems after flowering, the seed heads are attractive so that they can be left.
-See more at How to Grow and Care for Asphodels
+Propagate Asphodels by seed, sown in pots in a cold frame in spring, or propagate by division after flowering.
+Although you can cut back flower stems after flowering, the seed heads are attractive, so they can be left.

 Origin

-Native to the Mediterranean region.
+Asphodelus fistulosus is native to the Mediterranean region.

 Links

-PLANTOPEDIA: Browse flowering plants by Scientific Name, Common Name, Genus, Family or Origin
+- Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin

 Photo Gallery